IntelliTect/CodingGuidelines/docs/coding/csharp.md

 - :x: DO NOT: Over catch exceptions.
 Exceptions should often be allowed to propagate up the call stack.
 Use exception filters to avoid catching exceptions that you cannot handle.
 - :heavy_check_mark: DO: In a catch statement that throws an exception, throw the original (using throw;)  or wrapped exception if the exception type is not appropriate to re-throw  (throw new Exception(exception)).
 This maintains the stack location of the original error.
 - :no_entry: AVOID: Defining custom exception classes.
-- :no_entry: AVOID Returning error codes.
+- :no_entry: AVOID: Returning error codes.
 Exceptions are the primary means of reporting errors in frameworks.
 - :heavy_check_mark: CONSIDER: terminating the process by calling System.Environment.FailFast if code encounters a situation where it is unsafe for further execution.
 - :no_entry: AVOID Creating APIs that when called can result in a system failure.
 If such a failure can occur, call Environment.FailFast when the system failure occurs instead.
 - :x: DO NOT: Use exceptions for normal flow of control.